ocupop/refed-website/src/_states/south-dakota.md

     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     link_url:
     legislation:
-      - title: Cal.Civ.Code § 1714.25
+      - title: SDCL § 39-4-22 to 24
-        type_of_protection: Civil
+        type_of_protection: Civil and Criminal
-        when_protection_will_not_apply: 'For the original donor, there is no protection for negligence or a willful act; for the ultimate distributor, there is no protection for negligence, recklessness, or intentional misconduct.'
-        who_is_protected: 'Donor (any food facility, nonprofit charitable organization or food bank) and Distributor (nonprofit/charitable organization or food bank)'
+        when_protection_will_not_apply: 'Gross negligence, recklessness, or intentional misconduct'
+        who_is_protected: |-
+          Donor: Any donor or gleaner
+          Distributor: Nonprofit/charitable organization
-        eligible_recipients: Nonprofit charitable organization or food bank
+        eligible_recipients: Bona fide charitable or nonprofit organization
-        standards_for_donated_food: Apparently fit for human consumption.
-Provides protection regardless of compliance with packaging and labeling laws; food must be fit for human consumption.
+        standards_for_donated_food: 'Apparently fit for human consumption; includes food not readily marketable due to appearance, freshness, grade, or surplus'
         protections_apply_when_recipient_pays_for_donated_food: 'No'
         protections_apply_to_direct_donations: 'No'
-        additional_protections:
+        additional_protections: Gleaners of food are also protected
       - title:
         type_of_protection:
         when_protection_will_not_apply: